Dr Beau Webber - Personal home page

 Hi,

-I am a research scientist who loves live music, photography, astronomy, reading, travel, swimming and scuba diving.
+I am a research scientist who loves live music, photography, astronomy, reading, travel , swimming, surfing and scuba diving .
+I also enjoy programming and designing instrumentation.
+I document much of this on web pages :

 Research: